oaspegren/ViPOr/README.md

 ViPOr is a teaching tool to help understand the orbits of particles in different potentials.
 The package is a web application launched using streamlit.

+ViPOr makes extensive use of galpy, a Python package that includes features for initializing potentials, integrating orbits and displaying the paths of particles through multidimensional plots and animations.

 # DEPENDENCIES

 galpy, numpy, matplotlib, numexpr, astropy, streamlit